Before speaking to a natural gas salesperson

-Natural gas marketing companies sell fixed-term, fixed-rate contracts to residential customers.
-These companies often employ sales people who earn a commission selling contracts door-to-door.
+Natural gas marketing companies sell fixed-term, fixed-rate contracts to residential and commercial customers.
+These companies employ sales people who earn a commission selling contracts door-to-door or by telephone sales.

 If a natural gas salesperson comes to your home: